What we cherish about living in the Clarence Valley.

 Grafton is the business, heritage and recreation hub for the Clarence Valley.

 Enjoy all the benefits of small town charm but with the diversity and opportunities a city has to offer.
 Grafton has the largest population in the region; however, the sense of community is still palpable.
-The growing population is largely due to several land developments offering families to purchase a life long home with a backyard that you can see your kids grow up in, and did we mention that it’s affordable living too?
+The growing population is largely due to several land developments, offering families the opportunity to purchase a life long home with a backyard that you can see your kids grow up in.
+Did we mention that it’s affordable living too?

 Grafton is the beating heart of the Clarence Valley, and sits in a prime central location of the region.
 It is split in two by the Clarence River, creating the northern side and the southern side connected by a new $1 billion bridge!